7/18/2019

 Conference Operator

 Good morning.
-My name is Samantha and I will be your conference operator today.
-At this time, I would like to welcome everyone to the M&P Bank 22 2019 earnings call.
-All lines have been placed on mute to prevent any background noise.
-After the speakers are marked, there will be a question and answer session.
-If you would like to ask a question during this time, simply press star and the number one on your telephone keypad.
-If you would like to withdraw your question, press the county.
+My name is Samantha, and I will be your conference operator today.
+At this time, I would like to welcome everyone to the M&T Bank Q2 2019 earnings call.
+All lines have been placed on mute to prevent any background noise. and marks, there will be a question and answer session.
+If you would like to ask a question during this time, simply press star, then the number one on your telephone keypad.
+If you would like to withdraw your question, press the pound key.
 Thank you.
-I would now like to turn the call over to Don McCloud, Director of Investor Relations.
+I would now like to turn the call over to Don McLeod, Director of Investor Relations.
 Please go ahead.

 speaker